MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-server-permissions.md

     :::image type="content" source="media/deployment-arc-register-server-permissions/contributor-user-access-administrator-permissions.png" alt-text="Screenshot of the permissions in deployment subscription." lightbox="./media/deployment-arc-register-server-permissions/contributor-user-access-administrator-permissions.png":::

 - If you are registering the servers, make sure that you have the **Cloud Application Administrator** role in the tenant used for the deployment.
-To get the tenant ID and assign the Cloud Application Administrator role to the user, follow these steps:
+To get the tenant ID and assign the Cloud Application Administrator role, follow these steps:
     1. In the Azure portal, go to the **Microsoft Entra ID** resource.
 In the right pane, select **Tenant ID**.
         :::image type="content" source="media/deployment-arc-register-server-permissions/tenantid.png" alt-text="Screenshot of the tenant ID in Microsoft Entra ID in Azure portal." lightbox="./media/deployment-arc-register-server-permissions/tenantid.png":::
     1. Go to the **Users** section.
 Select the user and go to **Assigned roles**.